 So you've committed to some form of professional teeth whitening and are the proud new owner of a megawatt smile.
-You've never been happier flashing those pearly whites for your OOTD Instagram shot.
+You've never been happier flashing those pearly whites on social media.
 What's the best way to maintain your brand new smile?

 Truth be told, it's not so much what you should do, but what you shouldn't!
 Here are the 5 most important things I tell my patients after teeth whitening:

-1. Up your oral hygiene game for maximum results
+1. Improve your oral hygiene for maximum results

 It's true that your teeth are now whiter, but that doesn't make them bulletproof!

-Be careful with strongly coloured toothpastes and mouthwashes for the first 2 days.
+Be careful with strongly coloured toothpaste and mouthwashes for the first 2 days.
 I'll elaborate further with the next point.

-2. Steer clear of strongly coloured food and drink
+2. Steer clear of strongly coloured foods and drinks

-Common beverage culprits include coffee, tea and red wine.
+Common beverage culprits include coffee, tea, and red wine.
 As for food, avoid things like carrots and beetroot.
-For those who enjoy our local flavour, curry and soy sauce are unfortunately on the no fly list too.
+For those who enjoy our local flavours, curry and soy sauce are unfortunately on the list of foods to avoid too.

 3. Lighting up ruins everything

-Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next 2 days - even more so than on any other regular day.
+Obvious health risks aside, cigarettes and other forms of tobacco use will similarly stain the freshly opened pores over the next two days - even more so than on any other regular day.